korpling/ANNIS/doc/doxygen/admin/configure-service.md

 There is a central location where the user configuration files are stored.
 Configure the path to this location in the `conf/shiro.info` configuration file of the ANNIS service.
-The default path is `/etc/annis/user_config/` and must be changed at two locations in the configuration file.
+The default path is `/etc/annis/user_config/` and can be changed in the configuration file.

 \verbatim
 [main]
-annisRealm = annis.security.ANNISUserRealm
-annisRealm.resourcePath=/etc/annis/user_config/
-annisRealm.authenticationCachingEnabled = true
-globalPermResolver = annis.security.ANNISRolePermissionResolver
-globalPermResolver.resourcePath = /etc/annis/user_config/
+confManager = annis.security.ANNISUserConfigurationManager
+confManager.resourcePath=/etc/annis/user_config/
+[...]
 \endverbatim

 User and group files {#admin-configure-userformat}